espressif/esp-sr/docs/en/speech_command_recognition/README.rst

         1 da kai kong tiao
         2 guan bi kong tiao

 Multinet5 supports flexible methods to customize speech commands.
-Users can do it either online or offline and can also add/delete/modify speech commands dynamically.
+You can do it either online or offline and can also add/delete/modify speech commands dynamically.

 .. only:: latex